|BUSINESS OBJECTIVE||MEASUREMENT STRATEGY BULLETS|

 Measuring against a timeframe of seven weeks, the median campaign data we pulled saw that 20 percent of campaigns were exceeding that ideal household impression target.
 And the larger the campaign, the bigger that percentage “saturation waste” scales.

 Ensuring that you reach your audience but do not over-saturate them is an important element of measurement.
 Establishing the ideal cadence will only come from closely monitoring and adjusting frequency.
+To learn more about ad overload and how to avoid it with cross-platform measurement, check out this video:

 5. Get a consolidated view of real-time campaign performance